roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  Sweat covered her body and she wasn't able to move.
 Ken released her beaten clitoris, which felt raw and swollen, and immediately rolled on top of her outstretched torso.
 He pressed his knees between her legs and managed to spread them wide.
 His hips dropped into the empty space and Dani shivered wildly when she felt something poking her crotch.

  "Dear gawd, no, please you can't.
 I've never... never... nev...," she pleaded.
 Dani wanted to tell the man that she was a loving, faithful wife who had never strayed.
 Somehow the remarks didn't seem relevant.
 She felt her puffy labia spread and the man's dexterity amazed her.
 Dani twisted and jerked her hips trying to evade Ken's thrust, but that only enabled him to insert the head of his monster into her opening.
-Report_Story #3